CaiJimmy/stack-docs/docs/config/site.md

 Site favicon path.

-For example, if you want to use the favicon in `static/favicon.ico`, set `favicon` to `/favicon.ico`.
+For example, if you want to use the favicon in `static/favicon.ico`, set `favicon` to `favicon.ico`.